 A tool that helped me navigate the stages of giving up dieting, and what truly set my journey up for success, was the Stop, Drop, & Feel®.
 The premise behind my trademark method for stopping compulsive eating is that uncomfortable feelings are strongly associated with eating past fullness.[15]

-By making space for these emotions — which I call your authentic discomfort — the desire to eat past fullness often goes away.
+By making space for these emotions—which I call your authentic discomfort—the desire to eat past fullness often goes away.
 When I first started using the Stop, Drop, & Feel, anxiety and loneliness cropped up more than I would like to admit; but it was an authentic discomfort.
 Instead of struggling with the inauthentic discomfort of dieting and restriction, I was dealing with my Real problems.

 However, permission to eat is critical for the Stop, Drop, & Feel to work!
-This step make the ‘stop’ accessible as many people who struggle with binge eating often feel too much momentum during a binge to stop.
+This step makes the ‘stop’ accessible as many people who struggle with binge eating often feel too much momentum during a binge to stop.
 Fortunately, the element of permission is powerful enough to make it accessible to at least pause a binge temporarily.

 The next time you want to eat when you’re already full, stop and promise yourself that you can eat the food you’re craving if that’s still what you want after the Stop, Drop, & Feel is over.
 But first, go to another room and drop into your body.
 Then, get curious about how you’re feeling.